Agustín Cruz Tinoco

-Agustín Cruz Tinoco is an artisan from San Agustín de las Juntas, Oaxaca, Mexico noted for his wood carvings.
+Agustín Cruz Tinoco is a Mixe artisan from San Agustín de las Juntas, Oaxaca, Mexico noted for his wood carvings.
 His work has been recognized both in Mexico and abroad.

 Origin

 Cruz Tinoco learned to carve as a child from his father, also a noted artisan, in his hometown of San Juan Otzolotepec in the Sierra Mixe region of Oaxaca, where his family grew coffee and corn.
 When he was older, he moved to San Agustín de las Juntas, a town near the Oaxacan state capital, and sent for his wife, Cleotilde Prudencio Martínez, and four children a year later.
 Initially he worked in construction to support his family, carving at night, finding more of a market for his works there than he had in his hometown, despite the fact that San Agustín de las Juntas is not a town noted for wood crafts.

 Artistry

 Cruz Tinoco is best known for his religious figures and nativity scenes, but also creates various other figures such as carts, carousels, Ferris wheels, and altarpieces.
 He has also made whimsical works such as nativity scenes mounted on a tortoise, boxes in a jaguar shape, skeletal figures and animals doing human activities and even a chess set pitting the Spanish conquistadors against the Mexican indigenous people.
 He works in pine, cedar, Mahogany and a soft local wood called copal, popular among Oaxacan craftsmen.
 He studies the raw wood in order to use its natural forms and qualities in the finished piece.
 His tools include machetes, various knives, chisels, agave thorns and needles.
 The machetes and large knives are for creating the basic shape of a piece, with the smaller implements to refine and create intricate details and designs.